hashgraph/hedera-services/docs/dev/JRS-GettingStarted.md

 - Add `& disown -h` at the nd of the above command if it needs to run in background .
 If not use screen.

 <a name="nightly-regression"></a>

 # **Services Nightly Regression**

 Current Services nightly regression runs the following tests based on the cron timings defined in [config.yml](https://github.com/hashgraph/hedera-services/blob/master/.circleci/config.yml).
-- Performance
-- Restart
+- Performance : Test performance of the system for all services and mixed operations.
+- Restart : Nodes enter freeze and restarted in middle of the test
-- State Recovery
+- State Recovery : Events are replayed on a node
-- Reconnect
+- Reconnect : one or more nodes network connection is interrupted (NI-Reconnect) or java process is killed (ND-Reconnect) to make the node fall behind.
+Once node is back up online, it will reconnect with other nodes
-- Migration
+- Migration : Start nodes from an older state
-- Network Error
+- Network Error : Simulate network errors by packet delays, packet loss etc.,
-- Network Delay
+- Network Delay : Add emulated delays between nodes to simulate a distributed network using a network delay matrix
-- Basic
+- Basic : Basic validation tests
-- AccountBalances Validate
+- AccountBalances Validate : Validate AccountBalances from proto and its signature files
-- Update
+- Update : Update node software using update feature

+All the above tests are under the following path `swirlds-platform/regression/configs/services/suites` under `daily` or `weekly`

-To validate the regression results follow steps defined in [regression-validation-checklist.md](https://github.com/swirlds/swirlds-platform-regression/blob/develop/docs/regression-validation-checklist.md)
+**NOTE** : To validate the regression results follow steps defined in [regression-validation-checklist.md](https://github.com/swirlds/swirlds-platform-regression/blob/develop/docs/regression-validation-checklist.md)

 <a name="gcp_setup"></a>

 # **GCP setup to run tests**

-Steps to set up GCP are listed in this [document](https://hederatest.sharepoint.com/:w:/r/sites/Engineering/_layouts/15/doc2.aspx?sourcedoc=%7BC5828078-0D3F-46CA-BD31-8D883C718E4A%7D&file=GCPUSERSETUP.docx&action=default&mobileredirect=true&cid=f367aab3-8373-4728-a4c4-a07a36f6234e)
+Steps to set up GCP are listed in this [document](https://github.com/hashgraph/hedera-services/blob/docs/dev/GCP-setup.md)